 Most of the time, a trademark office action raises relatively minor procedural or technical issues that need to be resolved before the trademark examining attorney will approve your application.
 For instance, the office action may require you to slightly amend the identification of products and services listed in your application, insert a disclaimer, or submit a better quality drawing of your trademark.
 These kinds of issues can often be handled with a telephone call or informal email to the trademark examining attorney in charge of reviewing your application.

 On the other hand, a trademark office action may raise complex legal issues that need to be addressed before your application will be approved by the trademark examining attorney.
 For example, the office action may indicate that the trademark examining attorney is refusing registration of your trademark on the basis that it is likely to cause confusion with another mark in an existing trademark registration or pending trademark application.
 Similarly, the office action may indicate that your application is being rejected on the basis that your trademark is merely descriptive, geographically descriptive, or deceptive.
 In these cases, it will be necessary to research, prepare, and submit a detailed legal argument in order to attempt to persuade the trademark examining attorney to withdraw the refusal.
-If you are successful, then the trademark examining attorney will approve your application.
-In the event you are unsuccessful, the trademark examining attorney will issue another trademark office action and you will have the option of filing a trademark appeal with the Trademark Trial and Appeal Board (TTAB) and/or filing a Request for Reconsideration.
+If you’re successful, then the trademark examining attorney will approve your application.
+In the event you’re unsuccessful, the trademark examining attorney will issue another trademark office action and you’ll have the option of filing a trademark appeal with the Trademark Trial and Appeal Board (TTAB) and/or filing a Request for Reconsideration.

 May I Help With Your Trademark Office Action Response?

-If you would like an absolutely free consultation about your trademark office action from an experienced and trusted US trademark attorney, please feel free to give me a call at (314) 749-4059, fill out my contact form (found below), or shoot me an email at firstname.lastname@example.org.
+If you’d like an absolutely free consultation about your trademark office action from an experienced and trusted US trademark attorney, please feel free to give me a call at (314) 749-4059, fill out my contact form (found below), or shoot me an email at email@example.com.
 I look forward to hearing from you soon.

 Related Article: What is a Final Office Action?